-Recently, surgeries in hymenoplasty have seen a spike in women of Muslim origins residing in France, Germany, Canada and United States.
+Recently, surgeries in hymenoplasty have seen a spike in women of Muslim origins residing in France, Germany, Canada, and the United States.

-Some practitioners such as Jacques Lansac quoted by the New York Times in an article titled “In Europe, Debate over Islam and Virginity” believe that surgeries of this category have no place in French society where human rights and equality of women is celebrated.
+Some practitioners, such as Jacques Lansac, quoted by the New York Times in an article titled “In Europe, Debate over Islam and Virginity,” believe that surgeries of this category have no place in French society where human rights and equality of women are celebrated.

 But hymenoplasty is nothing new, as noted by newspapers over the years.

-In the United States, for example, it is an exotic gift given by some women in a bid to woo their lovers on Valentine’s Day.
-Arguably, a frivolous procedure one may agree but the heart wants what it wants indeed.
-It may make female progressive thinkers and feminists’ shudder at the thought, but some women consider it a gift of love.
+In the United States, for example, it is an exotic gift given by some women to woo their lovers on Valentine’s Day.
+Arguably, a frivolous procedure, one may agree, but the heart wants what it wants indeed.
+It may make female progressive thinkers and feminists shudder, but some women consider it a gift of love.

-Hymenoplasty becomes a much gloomier subject when the recent increase in the number of honor killings is considered.
-As Western countries increasingly host emigrating Muslims, the rise in honor killings is imminent especially in France, Canada, and the United States.
-Family members continue executing brides-to-be who cannot produce adequate evidence of virginity to retain honor of the family.
+Hymenoplasty becomes a much gloomier subject when the recent increase in honor killings is considered.
+As Western countries increasingly host emigrating Muslims, the rise in honor killings is imminent, especially in France, Canada, and the United States.
+In addition, family members continue executing brides-to-be who cannot produce adequate evidence of virginity to retain the family honor.

 Therefore, most women resort to what is required to save their lives.

-But an increasing number of people in France believes that surgeons overstep the bounds of their profession and end up supporting these longstanding beliefs by accommodating such surgeries.
-They end up fueling the underlying hypocrisy as Ni Putes Ni Soumises, a spokesperson for a Paris based Muslim women rights group notes.
+But an increasing number of people in France believe that surgeons overstep their profession’s bounds and end up supporting these longstanding beliefs by accommodating such surgeries.
+As a result, they fuel the underlying hypocrisy, as Ni Putes Ni Soumises, a Paris-based Muslim women’s rights group, spokesperson notes.

-Hymenoplasty in Saudi Arabia is also on the rise as women struggle to keep intact their respect in the community for fear of death.
-As more and more single women in the country become acquainted with modern lifestyle, they struggle to keep their sex lives secret.
+Hymenoplasty in Saudi Arabia is also on the rise as women struggle to maintain respect in the community for fear of death.
+In addition, as more and more single women in the country become acquainted with modern lifestyles, they struggle to keep their sex lives secret.

-Hymenoplasty in the UAE is also becoming rampant in states like Dubai, as more and more women try to reconcile the luxury shopping, ultramodern architecture and a lively nightlife scene with traditional Middle Eastern values.
-Rife with water parks and night life, the backdrop of the lush state is set against the stringent traditions of Arabia.
+Hymenoplasty in the UAE is also becoming rampant in states like Dubai as more and more women try to reconcile luxury shopping, ultramodern architecture, and a lively nightlife scene with traditional Middle Eastern values.
+Rife with water parks and nightlife, the backdrop of the lush state is set against the stringent traditions of Arabia.

-Should surgeons be involved in misleading loved ones of patients and reinforcing a gender bias?
+Should surgeons be involved in misleading patients’ loved ones and reinforcing a gender bias?

 It may be difficult for surgeons to be straight about the ethical dilemmas in such cases.
-Surgeons must however be aware of the consequences on women approaching them for this surgery.
-Red flags may go up especially when women are brought under duress by their relatives.
-Awareness is important to rule out any dangers to the lives of these women.
+Surgeons must know the consequences of women approaching them for this surgery.
+Red flags may go up significantly when their relatives bring women under duress.
+Awareness is essential to rule out any dangers to these women’s lives.

-This fabulous Artificial Hymen Repair Kit can give you back that little scrap of membrane that you miss so dearly.
+This fabulous Artificial Hymen Repair Kit can give back that little scrap of the membrane you miss dearly.
 And no, we’re not joking because you can’t make up stuff this perverse.

 In short, it’s a delicate sachet of fake blood that you insert into your vagina like a diaphragm and which dissolves or ‘tears’ during intercourse.
 Ah.
 Now wasn’t that easy?

-Our intent is to help women make a choice that allows them to leave their past behind.
+We intend to help women make a choice that allows them to leave their past behind.
 Our purpose is to make that choice an easy one.
-It’s a market still away from common eye and is progressing to allow you to lead the way to your future.
+It’s a market still away from the common eye and is progressing to allow you to lead the way to your future.